pupil-labs/pupil-mobile-app/README.md

 Pupil Mobile is companion app to [Pupil Capture and Pupil Service](https://github.com/pupil-labs/pupil/releases).
 It is currently in public alpha!

-With Pupil Mobile you can connect your Pupil headest via USB-C to an Android Phone and stream video data over a local network.
-It seamlesly integrates with Pupil Capture and Pupil Service.
+With Pupil Mobile you can connect your [Pupil headset](https://pupil-labs.com/store) via USB-C to an Android Phone and stream video data over a local network.
+It seamlessly integrates with Pupil Capture and Pupil Service.

 The app is free.
 You can download it in the [Google Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.pupilmobile).